CS 124: Data Structures and Algorithms

 I would like to emphasize the rules on working with others on homework assignments.
 For the programming assignments, you may work in pairs.
 It is assumed you will not work with anyone besides your partner.
 For problem sets, limited collaboration in planning and thinking through solutions to homework problems is allowed, but no collaboration is allowed in writing up solutions.
 You are allowed to work with one or two other students currently taking CS 124 in discussing, brainstorming, and verbally walking through solutions to homework problems.
 But when you are through talking, you must write up your solutions independently and may not check them against each other.
 Note that writing up solutions independently does not allow for you to contact another student while you are writing up your solution to ask them how to word or describe something that you are supposed to be writing.
 Of course, there may be no passing of homework papers between collaborators; nor is it permissible for one person simply to tell another the answer.

 If you collaborate with one or two other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.

 Under no circumstances may you use solution sets to problems that may have been distributed by the course in past years, or the homework papers of students who have taken the course past years.
 Nor should you look up solution sets from other similar courses.

-Violation of these rules may be grounds for giving no credit for a homework paper and also for serious disciplinary action.
+Violation of these rules may be grounds for giving no credit for a homework paper and also for serious disciplinary action, including but not limited to having your case sent to the appropriate Harvard disciplinary body.
 Severe punishments will apply, so please do not violate these rules.
 If you have any questions about these rules, please ask an instructor.

 Required TextWhile officially there is no required text, I very strongly recommend you purchase one of the following books: